danielharrell/open-eyes-lect-2017-18/Open.md

 can fill---perhaps always to the brim---from within rather than without.-->

-To deepen this suggestion, we can note that we not only see outside us rather than suffer it in blindness; we see a whole world outside us in seeing any part.
-For we see it *as* a part, and therefore somehow in light of the whole.
+To deepen this suggestion, we can note that the outside is not simply something we see rather than suffer; it is something we somehow see the whole of, in seeing any part.
+For we see this *as* a part, and therefore somehow in light of the whole.
+And hence the word "world" for what we see.
 It is as if our eyes contained the rest of the world with the part that might fill a jar.
 But how can something as small as our eyes contain something as large as the world?
 Only,